 The only exception to an offer being passed on to the seller is if the seller has formally requested to not be informed of certain offers.
 For example, they may ask the estate agent not to pass on offers that are below a certain amount.

 Estate agents are legally required to not show any bias to or against any individual buyers.
 This means that all buyers will be treated the same and will have the same conditions.
 For example, estate agents will not be allowed to ask one buyer to hold a mortgage in principle before the offer is passed on, and not have this same condition for other buyers.
 Estate agents will also not be allowed to refuse to pass on information to a particular buyer, or take longer to send on requested information with one buyer compared to any others.

 In an effort to reduce the risk of bias, estate agents are legally obligated to declare whether they have any connection to a party in the sale, whether that be the seller or another buyer.

 How to Deal with a Bad Estate Agent

 If you think an estate agent has been breaking the rules or acting unfairly, you should first raise the issue with the estate agent.
 If you can’t reach a resolution with them, you should then log a formal complaint with their relevant redress scheme, usually The Property Ombudsman but sometimes the Property Redress Scheme.
 You should ask the estate agent which scheme they belong to so you can report your grievance to the right one.

-SOLD.CO.UK is your trusted online estate agents.
+SOLD.CO.UK is your trusted online estate agent.
 We don’t do things the old way – we do things the SOLD way.
 Whether you’re looking for houses for sale or want to sell your property with a fully managed sales process, we can help.
 Get your instant valuation or contact us to speak to our friendly and knowledgeable team about how we can assist you.